Justin Patton: Wisconsin Herd (2020)

 On February 20, 2020, the Wisconsin Herd announced that they had acquired Patton off waivers.
 Patton played seven games for the Herd before the season was ended early due to the COVID-19 pandemic.
 He averaged 12 points, 6.6 rebounds and 3.4 blocks per game with the team.

 On June 26, 2020, the Detroit Pistons announced they had signed Patton.

 Without appearing in an official game with the Pistons, on November 19, 2020, Patton was traded to the Los Angeles Clippers in a three-team trade.
 He was waived without appearing in a game for the team.

 On December 3, 2020, Patton was signed to a training camp deal by the Milwaukee Bucks.
 He was waived on December 17.

 Westchester Knicks (2021)

 On January 11, 2021, Patton was selected ninth overall by the Westchester Knicks in the first 2021 NBA G League draft.

 Houston Rockets (2021)

 On February 19, 2021, the Houston Rockets signed Patton to a two-way contract with the Rio Grande Valley Vipers.
 However, he was waived on April 3.

 Hapoel Eilat (2021–2022)

 On August 26, 2021, Patton signed with Hapoel Eilat of the Israeli Basketball Premier League.
-In 2021-22, he led the league in blocks average, averaging 1.6 per game.
+In 2021–22, he led the league in blocks average, averaging 1.6 per game.

-Cholet Basket (2022–present)
+Cholet Basket (2022–2023)

-On August 3, 2022, he has signed with Cholet Basket of the French LNB Pro A.
+On August 3, 2022, Patton signed with Cholet Basket of the French LNB Pro A.

+Shanxi Loongs (2023)

+On September 1, 2023, Patton signed with Shanxi Loongs of the Chinese Basketball Association.

+Taipei Fubon Braves (2024)

+On January 14, 2024, Patton signed with the Taipei Fubon Braves of the P. League+.
+On March 15, he was released by the team.

+Indios de San Francisco de Macorís (2024)

+On June 13, 2024, Patton signed with the Indios de San Francisco de Macorís of the Liga Nacional de Baloncesto.

+Peristeri (2024)

+On August 7, 2024, Patton signed with the Peristeri of the Greek Basketball League.

+Liaoning Flying Leopards (2024–2025)

+On December 31, 2024, Patton signed with the Liaoning Flying Leopards of the Chinese Basketball Association.